Obituaries for the week of June 28, 2017

 Mr. Murray is survived by a special cousin, Helen Nemunis a number of nieces, nephews and cousins.

-Funeral services will be held Wednesday, June 28, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Jimmy Willis officiating.
-Burial will follow at Little Escambia Cemetery.
+Funeral services were held Wednesday, June 28, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Jimmy Willis officiating.
+Burial followed at Little Escambia Cemetery.

-The family will receive friends Wednesday, June 28, 2017 from 1 until service time at 2 p.m. at Petty-Eastside Chapel Funeral Home.
+The family recieved friends Wednesday, June 28, 2017 from 1 until service time at 2 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Ark Penton, Michael Childress, Jerry Fisher, Robert Burkett, Arthur Burkett and Bill Smith.
+Pallbearers were Ark Penton, Michael Childress, Jerry Fisher, Robert Burkett, Arthur Burkett and Bill Smith.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.